tensorflow/docs/site/en/api_docs/python/tf/nn/fractional_avg_pool.md

 <!-- Placeholder for "Used in" -->

-Warning: THIS FUNCTION IS DEPRECATED.
-It will be removed in a future version.
-Instructions for updating:
-`seed2` and `deterministic` args are deprecated.
-Use fractional_avg_pool_v2.

-This is a deprecated version of `fractional_avg_pool`.

 Fractional average pooling is similar to Fractional max pooling in the pooling region generation step.
 The only difference is that after pooling regions are